Foundation / Corporation

 Anschutz Family Foundation

 Grants ranging from $5,000 to $10,000 to Colorado nonprofits and government agencies for programs and projects that strengthen families and communities and help individuals become productive and responsible citizens.
-The funding source strongly encourages submission of an LOI or a telephone conversation at least three weeks prior to the deadline.
 The funding source has a special interest in self-sufficiency, community development, and programs aimed at the economically disadvantaged, the young, the elderly, and the disabled.
 The Foundation is also dedicated to funding efforts in rural Colorado.

-Anschutz Family Foundation typically provides grants to Colorado nonprofit organizations offering programs and services that fit within one or more of the following grant funding areas:
+Anschutz Family Foundation typically provides grants to Colorado nonprofit organizations offering programs and services that fit within one or more of our grant funding areas:

 - Youth Development